rpyncierto/rpyncierto/README.md

 # 💫 About Me:
 <div align = "center">
-Hi there! 👋 I am a student with a passion for coding and building things. 🌱 I love exploring new programming languages and technologies and enjoy working on projects that can have a positive impact on society.<br><br>🔭 Currently, I am focusing on developing my skills in web development.
+Hi there! 👋 I am a student with a passion for coding and building things. 🌱 I love exploring new programming languages and technologies and enjoy working on projects that can have a positive impact on society.<br><br>🔭 Currently, I am focusing on developing my skills in web and mobile development.
 I am eager to collaborate with other developers and contribute to meaningful projects that can help me grow as a software engineer.
 </div>

 ## 🌐 Socials: